 Simple Instant Pot bone broth ingredients

-All you really need to make bone broth are animal bones and other collagen-rich parts and water.
-You can use any bones you have available, better is if they include the collagen-rich parts like tendons, ligaments and joints.
-I like using a mix of chicken, beef, pork, and sheep bones.
-Chicken feet and heads are a great addition to bone broth, making it extra gelatinous.
-You can usually get these parts for cheap (or even free) at a local butcher shop or farm!
+Bones and cartilage pieces.
+Use any bones you have on hand, but the best broths come from collagen-rich parts like joints, tendons, and ligaments.
+I like using a mix of chicken, beef, pork, and lamb bones.
+Chicken feet and heads are especially good for making broth extra gelatinous.
+You can often find these parts cheaply—or even for free—at a local butcher or farm.

-What I like to do is save all the bones and cartilage parts from our weekly meals in a bag that I store in the freezer.
-I accumulate them until I have enough to make a batch of bone broth.
-This way nothing goes to waste!
+A great way to save money is to keep all the bones and cartilage left from your weekly meals.
+I store them in a freezer bag and keep adding until I have enough for a batch of broth.
+That way, nothing goes to waste!

 How to make this simple Instant Pot bone broth

-- If you want to, add about a tablespoon of apple cider vinegar and some herbs and/or vegetable scraps.
+Step 3: If using, add a tablespoon of apple cider vinegar along with a few herbs or vegetable scraps.

-- Wait a few minutes until the pot is not too hot to be touched and then strain your broth over a stainless steel strainer to separate the bones and any other pieces from the liquid.
+Step 6: Strain the broth through a stainless steel strainer to separate the bones and scraps from the liquid.

-- Pour the broth into glass mason jars and let it cool off slightly before placing them in the refrigerator.
+Step 7: Pour the broth into glass mason jars and let it cool slightly before refrigerating.

 Notes